dlshcbmuipmam/freeorion/BUILD.md

    * Unzip the SDK archive contents into the project directory.
    * Execute the `bootstrap.bat` within the project directory.
 This will clone the FreeOrion repository and place the dependencies at the correct place.
+   * Alternatively, you can clone your own project repository without running `bootstrap.bat`.
  * On Max OS X, Linux and other Operating Systems:
    * Navigate into the project directory.
    * Clone the project via Git: